algosal/salmansaeed.us/chapters/stories2/story28_OCD_v_Abundance.md

-**there is no place for OCD in a state of true abundance**.
+**There is no place for OCD in a state of true abundance**.
 And here’s why:

 ---